Email

 1. Security

 As per the Sucuri Hacked Website & Malware Threat Report at https://sucuri.net/reports/2023-hacked-website-report, one of the main causes of a hacked Joomla website is failing to keep Joomla and third party extensions regularly updated.
-Joomla 4 and 5 both have security enhancements over earlier versions of Joomla.
+Joomla 5 has security enhancements over earlier versions of Joomla.

 2. Performance